rpark1995/osticket-prereqs/README.md

 </p>
 <p>

 3.)
-Once you have connected to your virtual machine you will want to go to your control panel.
-From the control panel open up programs.
-Select, Turn Windows features on and off.
+Once you have connected to your virtual machine, the first step is enabling IIS with CGI.
+In your VM, open Control Panel and click on "Programs and Features" under Programs.
+Next, click on "Turn Windows features on or off".

 <p>
 <img src="https://imgur.com/fGXMpx4.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>